 - LS Good repairability and weldability (least sensitive to heat).
 May be attached using the preferred Squeeze Type Resistance Spot Welding (STRSW) process, weld bonding where appropriate, or MIG welding.
 Materials have a tensile strength of less than 270 MPa. - HS Some repairability and good weldability (the higher the strength of the steel, the greater the sensitivity to heat).
 May be attached using STRSW, weld bonding, and MIG welding.
 Material tensile strength range between 270 MPa and 600 MPa and includes DP590. - VHS Very limited repairability and weldability (very sensitive to heat).
 Attach only at OE defined locations using OE defined procedures.
 Material tensile strengths are greater than 600 MPa.
 This category includes hot-stamped boron materials which are also termed "press hardened."
 Specialized cutters are required with many materials in this group. - LM Good repairability and weldability.
-May be attached using STRSW, weld bonding, and Flux Core Arc Welding (FCAW). - AL Stamped aluminum sheet metal panels may be repairable with specialized tools and techniques.

-- MG Magnesium no repairability, replacement components only. - PL and PL-R Some repairability depending upon the type of plastic involved, the degree of damage, and the component function.
+May be attached using STRSW, weld bonding, and Flux Core Arc Welding (FCAW). - AL Stamped aluminum sheet metal panels may be repairable with specialized tools and techniques. - MG Magnesium no repairability, replacement components only. - PL and PL-R Some repairability depending upon the type of plastic involved, the degree of damage, and the component function.
 Cosmetic components such as fascias (PL) have a higher degree of repair allowed than those components which can carry components and loads.
 Where PL-R components are bonded to steel structure, Chrysler Group LLC will identify the proper adhesive to attach the replacement panel.
 Repair materials for PL are commonly available in the collision repair market. - CO Composite materials may be fiber reinforced (ex: Kevlar) panels or co-molded assemblies of steel and plastic.
 Any of these require specialized repair materials and processes.

-Additional information on sectioning of components will also be identified in publications such as the Chrysler Group LLC Non-Structural Sheet Metal Repair Guide (81-316-0610) and Structural Sectioning Guide (81-316-0859).
+Information on sectioning of components will be identified in Non-Structural Sheet Metal Repair Guide, Weld /Weld Bonding and Sectioning Procdures,(Refer to Collision Information - Standard Procedure)